WesAsDev/ParallaxOri/README.md

 # ParallaxOri

+First of all, you can test it here: https://wesasdev.github.io/ParallaxOri/

 A project in which I learned how to track the X and Y positions of the mouse on the screen and link it to the CSS X and Y rotation transform using CSS perspective.

 I used: